codefori/vscode-ibmi/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: Question issue will be closed.
+about: Question issues will be closed.
 Please start a thread in Discussions.
 title: ''
 assignees: ''